JaVonta Payton: Arizona Cardinals

 After going undrafted in the 2022 NFL draft, Payton signed with the Arizona Cardinals on May 1, 2022.
-He was released on August 30, 2022.
-On September 14, 2022, Payton was re-signed to the Cardinals practice squad.
-He was released from the practice squad the next day on September 15, 2022.
+He was released on August 30.
+On September 14, Payton was re-signed to the Cardinals' practice squad, but was released the following day..

 Orlando Guardians

 On January 23, 2023, Payton signed with the Orlando Guardians of the XFL.

 Arlington Renegades

-On March 6, 2023, Payton was traded to the Arlington Renegades of the XFL in a three-team trade with the Orlando Guardians receiving offensive tackle TJ Storment and the DC Defenders receiving tight end Alex Ellis.
+On March 6, 2023, Payton was traded from the Guardians to the Arlington Renegades of the XFL in a three-team trade with the Orlando Guardians, where Orlando received offensive tackle TJ Storment and the DC Defenders received tight end Alex Ellis.
 On May 13, Payton won the 2023 XFL Championship with the Renegades, recording two receptions for 23 yards.

-After the 2023 season, Payton worked out for the Philadelphia Eagles on July 15, 2023.
-Payton re-signed with the Renegades on January 22, 2024.
-Payton was placed on Injured reserve on May 28.
+After the XFL's 2023 season, on July 15, Payton worked out for the Philadelphia Eagles.
+However, Payton re-signed with the Renegades on January 22, 2024.
+He was placed on injured reserve on May 28.